LOADING ...

 Bắt đầu làm bài nào

-Now I when I wrote that song.
+Now I remember when I that song.
 I was imagining being in London

 I'd never been

-I don't know if there is a street named Rickety in London
+I know if there is a street named Rickety Lane in London

-but it sounded to me at the time
+but it good to me at the time

 In those days of my songwriting

-I was certainly feeling the of the british invasion
+I was certainly feeling the effects of the invasion

-Which was the music to the mid-60's rise in
+was the background music to the mid-60's rise in

-The repetoire of the upstairs alliance was filled with by the
+The of the upstairs alliance was filled with songs by the

 Clark Five.
 The Kicks,